 In 2020, Dr Liam Kofi Bright (LSE) was interviewed by the Dutch newspaper Trouw [in Dutch].
 In that interview, he outlined his case for getting rid of philosophical canons.
 “The Dutch far right got very angry with me on Twitter,” Bright says.
 “A quite prominent far-right politician said what a terrible person I am, and a bunch of her followers agreed.”
 But much of this anger was based on a misunderstanding of Bright’s argument.
 “They assumed without really reading what I was saying that my objection was to the particular people on the canon, so say Descartes, because he was a white guy from Europe.
 And they, being the far right, didn’t like that.
 But actually my objection isn’t really to any particular items on the canon at all.”

-To start off our new series of posts about teaching philosophy – titled, unimaginatively but succinctly, “Teaching Philosophy” – we caught up with Dr Bright in August 2021 to discuss his argument, and to learn more about what teaching philosophy without teaching to the philosophy canon might look like.
+To start off our new series of posts about teaching philosophy – titled, unimaginatively, “Teaching Philosophy in the 21st Century” – we caught up with Dr Bright in August 2021 to discuss his argument, and to learn more about what teaching philosophy without teaching to the philosophy canon might look like.

 Sara Van Goozen [SVG]: When you are talking about the canon, what is that you’re actually talking about?

 Liam Kofi Bright [LKB]: I think of canons as a set of shared texts, which it is normatively expected that the people we teach philosophy to will have to engage with – either read them or at least read summaries of them or discuss them in class.
 It’s what people are meant to be familiar with.